A word juggler. Communications ideator. Digital creator. This puts you, me - us - in an interesting place.

 Emily’s love for storytelling is almost greater than her love for iced lattes - and that's a lot.

 With a background in marketing and public relations, Emily is always looking to learn and apply her skills to new projects.
-While she’s currently an Account Executive on Edelman’s Chicago Health team, her past experience developed her writing and client management skills in the science communication space.
+While she’s currently circling back to clients as a Senior Account Executive at Edelman, her previous in-house positions developed her writing and project management skills.
 She became an expert at distilling complicated research into simple, compelling messaging for clinicians and parents alike at Nationwide Children’s Hospital.
-And, while she was at Battelle, she flexed her technical skills to develop internal messaging, external communication plans, and documentation for the world’s largest non-profit engineering firm.
+And, while she was at Battelle, she flexed her technical skills to develop communication plans and documentation for the world’s largest non-profit engineering firm.

-Emily graduated from (The) Ohio State University with a B.A. in Strategic Communication, a B.S. in Psychology, a minor in Professional Writing, and entirely too many credit hours.
-As an Oxford comma lover working in an AP style industry, she also had some trepidation putting a third comma in the previous sentence.
+Emily spent four years at (The) Ohio State University earning a B.A. in Strategic Communication, a B.S. in Psychology, a minor in Professional Writing, and entirely too many credit hours.
+As an Oxford comma lover working in an AP style industry, she had some trepidation putting a third comma in the previous sentence.

-Possessing both the most popular first name from the year 2000 and a German last name that’s too long for most government forms, a lot of people call Emily “Siebs."
-She would happily get paid in pounds of coffee beans or dark chocolate peanut butter cups from Trader Joe’s.
+Because she possesses an incredibly common first name and a German last name that’s too long for most government forms, a lot of people call Emily “Siebs.”

 To answer your first question: Yes, Emily is writing her own bio in the third person.
 I’m like David Blaine, without the levitation.
 Don’t hold that part against me.